 Payment Links

-Shuttle generates payment links sent via SMS during the call.
-The customer taps the link, enters card details on a secure hosted page, and payment confirmation is returned to the agent in real time.
-Particularly useful for Aircall's SMB customer base.
+This is the most turnkey path.
+Shuttle generates payment links and sends them via SMS or email, including mid-call to a customer who is still on the line.
+The customer taps the link, enters card details on a secure hosted page, and confirmation is returned in real time.
+Shuttle provides the link interfaces out of the box.
+See the Payment Links docs.

-**Transaction is processed.** Shuttle routes to the configured PSP — any of 40+ supported gateways.
+Transaction is processed.
+Shuttle routes to the configured PSP, any of 30+ supported gateways.

 Multi-PSP Support